nrc/tmit/august-19.md

 * In **3.0.2** some logs which require no manual intervention (TiKV resolves them automatically) were reduced to `INFO` level.
 * In **2.1.16** `raw_scan` and `raw_batch_scan` now supports reverse.

-## Reading material
+## Reading materials

-Here's some things our contributors have published over the last month:
+Here are some articles our contributors have published over the last month:

-* [@sunxiaoguang] published some details of the deployment including TiKV at Zhihu in [Lesson Learned from Queries over 1.3 Trillion Rows of Data Within Milliseconds of Response Time at Zhihu.com](https://pingcap.com/success-stories/lesson-learned-from-queries-over-1.3-trillion-rows-of-data-within-milliseconds-of-response-time-at-zhihu/), some highlights from article:
+* [@sunxiaoguang] published some details of the deployment including TiKV at Zhihu in [Lesson Learned from Queries over 1.3 Trillion Rows of Data Within Milliseconds of Response Time at Zhihu.com](https://pingcap.com/success-stories/lesson-learned-from-queries-over-1.3-trillion-rows-of-data-within-milliseconds-of-response-time-at-zhihu/).
+Some highlights from the article are:
     - 1.3 trillion records, growing ~3 billion per day.
     - 12 million queries processed per second at peak.
     - Sub-90ms response time.